dmwm/dbs2go/docs/Client.md

 ### DBS client
-The `dbs2go` is a full featured RESTful HTTP service.
-Therefore, it follows HTTP standard and allow access from any client via HTTP requests.
+The `dbs2go` is a fully featured HTTP service.
+Therefore, it allows access from any client via HTTP requests.
 Here we outline access via `curl` tool:

 ```